 Other materials to compost – cotton rags, felt waste, granite dust, leather waste and dust, pine needles, rope (not nylon), string, wool rags, sawdust – in limited quantities since it breaks down slowly

 Do not compost:

-- Animal meat and bones, fish scraps, cooked food or dairy products as they will attract animals
+— Animal meat, bones, fish scraps, cooked food or dairy products as they attract animals

 — Garlic inhibits bacterial growth necessary for composting

 — Plastic, glass, foil and metal are not biodegradable

 — Toxic materials – paint, solvents, motor oil and household cleaners

 — Animal feces (dog or cat) may contain microorganisms that cause disease in humans

 — Walnuts or rhubarb leaves contain high levels of material, toxic to insects or other plants

 — Rhododendron or English Laurel leaves take too long to break down